SteveVengeance/hallthrustersimulation/README.md

 # hallthrustersimulation
 This is a code for Hall Thruster simulation using HallThruster.jl package.
+I have also added the code as a separate Julia file.

 Simulations of Hall Thruster (Honest John) Operating Parameters One last thing I would like to achieve as well is to simulate what are the operational parameters of my Hall Thruster should it be ever brought to an orbit.
 I have used one of the packages available as an open-source solution for Hall Thruster simulation called HallThruster.jl [12].